-I’ve got the title I always wanted but I don’t feel creative anymore, what’s going on?
+I’ve got the title I always wanted, so why don’t I feel creative anymore?

 This post is part of THE DEEP STUFF — reflective answers to the questions senior creatives ask when confidence and direction start to shift.